 Nature of concern/disclosure

-Please include where you were when the saw, who else was there, what did the chi child made a disclosure, what •
+Please include where you were when the saw, who else was there, what did the ch •

 Was there an injury?
 Yes / No / No Did you see it?
 Yes

 Describe the injury:

-Have you filled in a body plan to show wh ore the injury is and its approx imata
+Have you filled in a body plan to show wh size? nere the injury is and its approx imate

-size? ere trie irijury is and its approx imate

 Yes / No

 Was anyone else with you?
 Who?

 Has this happened before?
-Did you report the previous inc ident?
+Did you report the previous inc cident?

 Who are you passing this information to?
-Name: Date:
+Date: Time:

-Position: Γime:

 Your signature:

 Date: